 Who We Are

+At ArchaeoAdventures we believe that traveling responsibly involves understanding the impact we have as visitors.
+Through how we spend our money and our time, we as travelers have tremendous potential to affect the places we visit and the people who call them home.
+We can make a difference through the travel choices we make, the companies and people we work with, and where we spend our money.
+Through our travel choices we can understand cultures, make a positive impact in the communities the visit, steward the environment, and protect ancient sites.
+Working and traveling throughout the Middle East and North Africa over the past decade, our founder, Genevieve Hathaway, noticed that the skills and knowledge of women in the region were underutilized.Genevieve saw a need and understood how travelers could help – providing jobs for the talented female guides in the region.
 Responsible tourism is a manifesto.
 It’s taking ownership for the role we play and the power we have through how we travel and how we spend to directly impact local women’s lives.
 You as a traveler on an ArchaeoAdventures trip are also part of this responsible tourism practice.
 By joining us on one of our tours, you are actively using your trip to employ local women with fair-wage jobs.
 You can be proud to be part of this step in the right direction for worldwide gender equality – one woman at a time.

-Genevieve Hathaway is the Founder and Director of ArchaeoAdventures Tours.
-She is an internationally published travel photographer, lecturer and Middle East and North Africa tourism specialist.
+Genevieve Hathaway is an internationally published travel and documentary photographer, public speaker and Middle East and North Africa tourism specialist.
 For over a decade, Genevieve has lived and worked throughout the Middle East and North Africa.
 Her love affair with the Middle East began when she was a small child, hearing her parents’ tales of exploring Egypt in the early 1980s.
 Watching her dad pull out small slides (this was long before the age of the dslr), insert them into a projector and the wall of the family home would come alive with images of the Sphinx, markets with jalabyya wearing men pedaling their wares, and reliefs from the tomb of Tutankhamun.
 In 2003, Genevieve had the first of many opportunities to live in Egypt, studying Egyptology at the American University in Cairo.
 Earning a BA in Archaeology and a BS in Biology from the University of Washington; her first career was as an Archaeologist, specializing in Egyptology and Osteo-Archaeology.
 In 2011, Genevieve launched the Gear for Gals in Pakistan project, bringing leading brands from the outdoor industry together to supply climbing equipment to the Pakistan Youth Outreach, which promotes gender equality through training women as mountaineers.
 She returned again to Cairo in 2012, at the height of the Arab Spring, to consult for tour companies running tours in Egypt.
 While living on Tahrir Square in 2012, Genevieve began a project called War on Walls – documenting Egypt’s Arab Spring street art movement.